A few years ago, I took a look at the most recent data on police killings in a post entitled When Arrests Go Bad. I found out a most curious thing.

 Figure 2.
 Violent incidents by the race of the offender and the race of the victim.

 I truly did not expect that disparity.
-Black people attack white people almost ten times as often as white people attack black people.
+The rate of black people attacking white people almost 500 times as large as the rate of white people attacking black people.
 And not only that, but black people attack white people more often than they attack black people.
 I absolutely was surprised by that.